 Should you believe in the concept and its potential and decide to implement a program you will need to develop a cadre of lay providers.
 At this point the sales job is in your hands.
 Selling to potential lay providers needs to be done for two primary reasons, the first being the need for an adequate cadre to pull from.
 The second is the need to instill a dedicated and positive attitude toward what they will be doing.
-The same as it is to you, believeability is a pre-requisite in selling the concept.
-People need to know and believe they are valueable to the system and needed by it.
+The same as it is to you, believeability they are valueable to the system and needed by it.
 A sense of worth is an integral part of our coping systems and thus, helping instill a sense of worth in people can gain valuable allies for you or your program.
 There are other selling points which can serve to aid the process.
 One is the offer of training and learning which will be helpful to them in their natural environments.
 This might include communications, management skills and problem solving skills.

 Another selling point which should prove to be attractive for both agency administrators and lay service providers is the concept of certification, especially in the area of volunteers.
 For administrators it guarantees that volunteers working with their agencies have had a minimum of specialized training.
 For an administrator who has had negative experiences with lay helpers a system of certification may prove to be a safety mechanism he could accept.
-For volunteers it is a symbol of accomplishment and can add to selfconfidence and assurance.
+For volunteers it is a symbol of accomplishment and can add to self-confidence and assurance.
 Certification can also through organization, add stability to the volunteer system.